Division of Spine Surgery

 Spine Surgery Leadership and Administration

-Themistocles Protopsaltis, MD, is chief of the Division of Spine Surgery, as well as chief of the spinal deformity service.
-John A. Bendo, MD, is chief of the spine service for clinical affairs.
-The director of our spine surgery fellowship and chief of the spine service for education is Jeffrey A. Goldstein, MD.
-Charla R. Fischer, MD, is the associate fellowship director and the director of quality and patient safety.
-Aaron J. Buckland, MD, serves as the division’s research director.
+Themistocles Protopsaltis, MD, is chief of the Division of Spine Surgery.
+John A. Bendo, MD, is director of clinical affairs.
+The director of our spine surgery fellowship and education programs is Jeffrey A. Goldstein, MD.
+Charla R. Fischer, MD, is associate fellowship director and director of quality and patient safety.
+Tina Raman, MD, serves as the division’s research director.